This article was updated on March 23, 2023. Jessica Rowe talks about ceremonies that reflect the true person.

 “Another friend who organised her own service was being cremated.
 She also had a wicked sense of humour.
 She chose the song ‘Burn for You’ by John Farnham as a tribute to her choice of disposal!”

-“Each to their own – I love it when families do something really unique!” she said.
+“Each to their own – I love it when families do something really unique and reflect the true person!” she said.